rian39/lists/log.md

 ## Wed 22 Mar 2017 09:15:08 GMT
 - trying to get figure numbers working and made a new branch to do this.
 - problems running arules -- updating packages to deal with that.
+- found the root of all problems with figure numbering -- the lack of captions.
+Without a caption, knitr doesn't find the label.
+You must have captions on everything -- tables and figure -- for the cross-references to work.